open-horizon/SDO-support/README.md

    export HZN_EXCHANGE_USER_AUTH=iamapikey:<api-key>
    ```

-3. Either choose or generate a password for the Master Keystore inside the container to support Owner Attestation.
+3. Either choose or generate a password for the master keystore inside the owner services container and assign it to SDO_KEY_PWD.
 For example:
    ```bash
    export SDO_KEY_PWD=123456
    ```
-   **Note:** If you want to restart sdo-owner-services but wish to continue using an existing master keystore with an existing custom password, **DO NOT** forget your SDO_KEY_PWD.
+   **Note:** Save the password in a secure, persistent, place.
+You will need to pass this same password into the owner services container each time it is restarted.
 If you forget the password for the existing master keystore, then you must delete the container, delete the volume, and go back through [Start the SDO Owner Services](#start-services)

 4. As part of installing the Horizon management hub, you should have run [edgeNodeFiles.sh](https://github.com/open-horizon/anax/blob/master/agent-install/edgeNodeFiles.sh), which created a tar file containing `agent-install.crt`.
 Use that to export this environment variable: